-If that offsite copy is disconnected, it's protected from malicious software, direct cyberattacks, and other threats.
+If that offsite copy is air-gapped, it's protected from malicious software, direct cyberattacks, and other threats.
 It also protects your backups even if ransomware compromises admin passwords or other data.
 If everything else fails, your air-gapped backups should be capable of restoring your entire network system.

 Although air gapping is your ultimate defense against disaster, it can also be costly in terms of labor.
 When your backup device is completely disconnected from your network, the only way to access it is with direct physical contact.
-That limits your ability to automate backups, and, while there are automated solutions available, any device that is connected from a network could become compromised.
+That limits your ability to automate backups, and even if you choose an automated solution, any device connected to a network could become compromised.
 That means going to the device and physically transferring data is a good choice if it can work within your infrastructure.
 That brings us to virtual air gapping, where software and processes replace physical separation.

 Ultimately, whether you choose to include air-gapped backups in your strategy depends on your unique situation.
-What matters most is that you have a solid backup and recovery plan in place and that you keep it up to date.
-StorageCraft offers solutions for organizations of every size that simplify backup and recovery and ensure your data is always protected.
+What matters most is that you have a solid backup and recovery plan in place and keep it up to date.
+By choosing an Arcserve Technology Partner, you gain access to the expertise and guidance you need to ensure your data is protected, backed up, and always recoverable.

 You May Also Like

 - Backup and Disaster Recovery Business ContinuityFebruary 13th, 2024